solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 ### 3. Parametrise Right Things Instead of All Things

-CloudFormation supports parameters for stacks which can be given as a JSON file or directly to AWS CLI.
+CloudFormation supports [parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) for stacks which can be given as a JSON file, from [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) or directly with AWS CLI.
 This is nice, because I would hate to maintain `acme-app-dev.yml` and `acme-app-prod.yml` - both thousands of lines long.

 My CloudFormation parametrisation principle is really easy to follow: